AtlassianPS/ConfluencePS/README.md

 # Get help
     Get-Help Set-ConfInfo -Full

-# Set your instance's info (currently needs to be done each time the module is loaded)
+# Set your instance's info, so PowerShell knows where to send requests
-# Local installs may be 'wiki.mydomain.com', for example, but Atlassian cloud installs need the /wiki
+# Local installs may be 'http://wiki.mydomain.com', for example, but Atlassian cloud installs need the /wiki
 	Set-ConfInfo -BaseURI 'https://brianbunke.atlassian.net/wiki'
+# You will then be prompted for your Confluence credentials
 ```

 ## Examples